michaelmangelsdorf/myth/spec.md

 Data move instructions of type PAIR have mnemonics that consist of two letters, one for the source, followed by one for the target of the data move.
 For example, in order to write register B into A, there is an instruction with the mnemonic "ba".

-Some registers are "conventional" data registers, such as B and A, which correspond to physical registers, but there are also EFFECT registers, which procure or distribute data indirectly, or trigger conditional actions.
+Some registers are "conventional" data registers, such as B and A, which correspond to physical registers, but there are also EFFECT registers, which source or distribute data indirectly, or trigger conditional actions.
 One of them is the F register (fetch).
 It extracts the next byte in the instruction stream, and then skips to the next instruction.

 Example: "fa" fetches the byte following the current instruction in memory, and stores it into A. It then increments the program counter by 1 so that the next instruction is fetched instead of the literal.